Rankin | Profile

 You’ve spoken a lot about your younger self.
 If you could give advice to that person, knowing everything that you know now and having achieved everything you’ve achieved, what would you say to him?

 I’d tell him to not be so arrogant through fear.
 A lot of the reason as to why I was arrogant when I was younger was because I was not completely confident in some of the things I was doing.
 I’d want him to be confident without the cocky attitude.
 I think this goes for a lot of young creatives; being cocky can be a positive thing, but you can turn it into a negative very easily.
-I’ve put a lot of noses out of jo, and I think that people do still judge me on the person I was 30 years ago.
+I’ve put a lot of noses out of joint, and I think that people do still judge me on the person I was 30 years ago.

 I would also say, this is for creatives in general, that you change.
 Everyone changes.
 You need to embrace this growth and not stick to one way of being.
 That’s the best thing - that I’ve never been afraid of change, I’ve always embraced it.
 I think that’s the most positive thing that I can pass one someone else.